FrancisVila/MFT_convert/content/en/docs/SecureTransport/Containerized_Deployment_Guide/using-st-cont-delivery/initial-deployment.md

 ## Deploying SecureTransport Edge

-1. Complete the relevant tasks as described in section <a href="../deployment-prerequisites" class="MCXref xref">Deployment prerequisites</a>.
+1. Complete the relevant tasks as described in section [Deployment prerequisites](../deployment-prerequisites).
-2. Obtain the example configuration by cloning the <a href="https://github.com/Axway/docker-st" class="MCXref xref">SecureTransport GitHub Repo</a>.
+2. Obtain the example configuration by cloning the [SecureTransport GitHub Repo](https://github.com/Axway/docker-st).
-3. Prepare the external database as described in <a href="../deployment-prerequisites#ExternalDB" class="MCXref xref">External Database Requirements</a>.
+3. Prepare the external database as described in [External Database Requirements](../deployment-prerequisites#ExternalDB).
 4. Configure the load balancer:
     1. Create Kubernetes namespace using the following command: `kubectl create namespace <namespace>`
     2. Configuring the client connections load balancer:
         1. Modify the `haproxy.cfg` located in `/edge/example-configuration/HaProxy/client/haproxy.cfg`.
 Set the `<Headless service FQDN of ST server>` to the headless service FQDN of the SecureTransport Edge for all the services that will be used, others must be removed.
-If FTP is configured, please see secton <a href="../initial-config#ftpPassive" class="MCXref xref">FTP Passive Mode</a>.
+If FTP is configured, please see secton [FTP Passive Mode](../initial-config#ftpPassive).
             Example: `st-edge.<namespace>.svc.cluster.local`
         2. Modify the `haproxy.yaml` file located in `/edge/example-configuration/HaProxy/client/haproxy.yaml`.
 Set the `<namespace>` to the namespace created in step 4.a.
 Set ports for nodePort parameters for the services that will be used, others must be removed.
     3. Configuring the streaming connections load balancer: